 \section{MODE OF APPROACH}

 Mode of approach means the manner in which research is to be carried out. {\emph{It should keep the researcher on the right track and make him complete the planned work successfully}}.
+You should keep in mind that there is always room for improvement in any human endeavor, and research is no exception.
+Do each and every job with maximum care.
+If you go for endless fine-tuning, you will never finish the job on time.
+You have to be pragmatic in your approach and execution.
 One should sharpen the thinking and focus attention on the more important aspects of the study.
 The scientific thinking must be more formal, strict, empirical and specific and more over goal oriented.
+Essentially, one must concentrate on an area of research and aim to perform better than almost anyone else.
 In order to make steady progress in research and to asses the progress of the research work, a research design is very helpful.